Positive Case Response Procedures

 Stanford is required by state law to inform employees, including postdoctoral scholars and students with university jobs, of a positive case in a building where they work.
 Under the law, this notification is required within 1 business day after the university learns of the possible exposure.
 The notice provides details on quarantine pay, sick time, disability and workers’ compensation benefits.
 Students who have been in instructional spaces where a positive case has been identified will also be notified.

-Please note: If you have received a building notification and have not been contacted separately that you were in close contact with a positive individual, you are not considered as having an elevated risk of exposure, and may continue to report to work on-site.
+Please note: If you have received a building notification and have not been contacted separately that you were in high-risk close contact with a positive individual, you are not considered as having an elevated risk of exposure, and may continue to report to work on-site.
 When completing your Health Check following receipt of a notification, you do not need to indicate that you have been exposed.

-While not required by law, Stanford is following an additional set of standards for notifying individuals who are not close contacts when positive cases are identified in student residences.
+While not required by law, Stanford is following an additional set of standards for notifying individuals who are not high-risk close contacts when positive cases are identified in student residences.

 In order to protect the privacy of personal health information, individuals who test positive for COVID-19 cannot be identified.

-- Floor-level notifications for on-campus residences with shared restrooms: The university will notify students, who are not close contacts, that someone who lives on their floor has tested positive for COVID-19.
+- Floor-level notifications for on-campus residences with shared restrooms: The university will notify students, who are not high-risk close contacts, that someone who lives on their floor has tested positive for COVID-19.
 These notices recognize the possibility that, for example, other students passed this individual in the hall or shared the same restroom, where students may remove their face coverings to brush teeth.
 While this is a low level of exposure, the university shares this information out of an abundance of caution.

 - Building-level notifications for on-campus residences: The university will provide building-wide notifications in student residences generally upon reaching a threshold of three cases within a building in a seven-day period.